 Located in the east of Australia, Brisbane is the capital of the state of Queensland and attracts over 35000 international students each year.

-Sir Thomas Brisbane, who gave his name to the city and river, was governor of New South Wales (South West of Australia) from 1821 to 1825.
-Brisbane was actually founded when a group European settlers arrived in 1825 and, looking for a place with a reliable water supply, settled along the Brisbane River in a place the local Turrgal and Jagera people called Mian-jin (place shaped as a spike).
-This place is now the central business district of Brisbane.
+Brisbane was founded in 1825 when a group European settler looking for a place with a reliable water supply, settled along the Brisbane River in a place the local Turrgal and Jagera people called Mian-jin (place shaped as a spike).
+Today this is Brisbane's central business district.

 "Brisbane is one of Australia’s most affordable places to study: the quality of teaching is high, and the cost of living expenses is relatively low compared to other developed countries."